5 Ways to Protect Your Dachshund’s Paws This Winter

 Is It Safe to Walk Dogs in Snow?

-It is OK to play and walk with your Dachshund in the ‘shallow snow’ as long as they are wrapped up in a warm, water-proof doggie sweater or coat, have paw protection, and aren’t standing in the snow for too long.
+It is OK to play and walk with your Dachshund in the ‘shallow snow’ as long as they are wrapped up in a warm, water-proof Dachshund coat, have paw protection, and aren’t standing in the snow for too long.

 Don’t let your dog hang out in the snow for too long – to prevent painful splitting paw pads or frostbite.